martinaobrien/Project-2019-pands/README.md

 This well known dataset was collected in 1939 by Edgar Anderson consisting of three species of Iris: virginica, sertosa and versicolor.( http://archive.ics.uci.edu/ml/datasets/Iris) Two species of the data set were collected in the Gasle Pennisula, Quebec Canada by the same person, on the same day and analysed using the same apparatus.
 In total the dataset contains 50 types of each of the 3 species, 150 samples in total.
 Measurements were taken of: sepal length, sepal width, petal length and petal with, in that order (https://www.ritchieng.com/machine-learning-iris-dataset/)
 Using Fisher's Iris data set, research and using Python programme, document and conduct analysis the information.

+##### Prerequisites for the Project

+For this project,  the following programmes were installed:

 You need to
 1. Research ways to tackle the project
 2. Research background information